vadimzharov/podbackup/README.md

 * S3_ENDPOINT - set URL for S3 storage other than AWS (i.e. minio S3 storage).
 Works only for s3 sync feature!
 URL format is <hostname>:<port>
 * S3_SYNC_PARALLELISM - set number of parralel jobs to sync.
 Works only for s3 sync feature!
 * S3_COPY_BEFORE_SYNC - copy all files from S3 folder before start sync-to-s3 process (useful if required to pull all files from S3 after pod creation).
 False by default.
+* S3_COPY_WITH_DELETE - when copying to/from S3 make destination looks like source (delete files in destination if they don't exist in source)
 * ENCRYPT_PASSWORD - encrypt/decrypt ZIP archives using this password.
 * BACKUP_INTERVAL - interval in seconds (if number like `3000`) or in minutes/hours (like `2m` or `24h`) to run periodical backups (if running as daemon).
 1h by default.
 * PRUNE_INTERVAL - interval in seconds (if number like `3000`) or in minutes/hours (like `2m` or `24h`) to run periodical pruning (if running as daemon).
 2h by default.